pfeiffer/turnstile-captcha/README.md

 ```

 Inspired by the [recaptcha gem](https://github.com/ambethia/recaptcha) you can provide a `model:` option.
-In case of captcha failure, an error message will be added to the provided model on the `:base`:
+In case of captcha failure, an `:invalid_captcha` error will be added to the provided model on the `:base`,
+which can be localized using Rails I18n.

 ```ruby
 class UsersController < ..